-Trump’s exit: President leaves office with legacy of chaos
+Trump leaves White House, says ‘It’s been a great honor’

 For all the chaos and drama and bending the world to his will, Trump ended his term as he began it: largely alone.
 The Republican Party he co-opted finally appeared to have had enough after Trump’s supporters violently stormed the Capitol, hunting for lawmakers who refused to go along with Trump’s unconstitutional efforts to overturn the results of a democratic election.

+White House cleaning crews worked overnight Wednesday and were still going as the sun rose to get the building cleaned and ready for its new occupants.
+In what will be the office of incoming press secretary Jen Psaki, a computer keyboard and mouse on her desk were encased in plastic.
+A black moving truck had backed up to the door of the West Wing entrance, where the presence of a lone Marine guard usually signals that the president is in the Oval Office.
+Most walls were stripped down to the hooks that once held photographs, and offices were devoid of the clutter and trinkets that gave them life.
+The face of at least one junior aide was streaked with tears as she left the building one last time.

-But although Washington may have had enough, Trump retains his grip on the Republican base, with the support of millions of loyal voters, along with allies still helming the Republican National Committee and many state party organizations.
+But although Trump has left the White House, he retains his grip on the Republican base, with the support of millions of loyal voters, along with allies still helming the Republican National Committee and many state party organizations.

 The city he leaves will not miss him.
 Trump rarely left the confines of the White House, except to visit his own hotel.
 He and his wife never once ate dinner at any other local restaurant; never ventured out to shop in its stores or see the sites.
 When he did leave, it was almost always to one of his properties: his golf course in Virginia, his golf course in New Jersey, his private club and nearby golf course in Palm Beach, Florida.